hendricson/template-codesandbox-storybook/README.md

 ## Versioning

-Version number is the same as in the original React/Typescript template
+Version number is the same as in the original React/Typescript template.